anoma/namada/documentation/dev/src/explore/design/ledger/storage/data-schema.md

 sub-spaces](../accounts.md#dynamic-storage-sub-space) is just keys associated with arbitrary bytes and intents are just wrapper around arbitrary data.
-To help the processes that read and write this data (transactions, validity predicates, matchmaker) interpret it and implement interesting functionality on top it, the ledger could provide a way to describe the schema of the data.
+To help the processes that read and write this data (transactions, validity predicates, matchmaker) interpret it and implement interesting functionality on top of it, the ledger could provide a way to describe the schema of the data.

 For storage data encoding, we're currently using the borsh library, which